jar-git/latex_to_pdf/README.md

 # make_pdf

-A simple tool that combines running latex and bibtex from the shell for personal usage.
+This is just a simple tool that I made for personal usage.
+It combines running latex and bibtex from the shell.